 Fannie Mae will have discretion with respect to certain elements of the Benchmark Replacement process, including determining whether a Benchmark Transition Event and Benchmark Replacement Date have occurred, determining which Benchmark Replacement is available, determining the earliest practicable Index Determination Date for using the Benchmark Replacement, determining Benchmark Replacement Adjustments (if not otherwise determined by applicable governing bodies or authorities) and making additional Benchmark Replacement Conforming Changes (including potential changes affecting the business day convention and Index Determination Date).
 If Fannie Mae, in its sole discretion, determines that an alternative index is not administratively feasible, including as a result of technical, administrative or operational constraints, then such alternative index will be deemed not subject to determination as of such date.
 Fannie Mae may determine that an alternative is not administratively feasible even if such rate has been adopted by other market participants for similar securities, and any such determination may adversely affect the liquidity, yields and market values of the floating rate Notes.
-Furthermore, if Fannie Mae selects an alternative index on any date as a result of a determination that an alternative appearing higher in the applicable list of alternatives is not administratively feasible and such higher alternative subsequently becomes administratively feasible, then Fannie Mae may elect to replace the previously selected alternative with such alternative appearing higher in the applicable list of alternatives.
+Furthermore, if Fannie Mae selects an alternative index on any date as a result of a determination that an alternative appearing higher in the applicable list of alternatives is not administratively feasible and such higher alternative subsequently becomes administratively feasible, then Fannie Mae may elect to replace the previously selected alternative with such alternative appearing higher in the applicable list of alternative in the applicable list of alternative with such alternative appearing higher in the applicable list of alternative alternatives.